sidhu6969/covid19-powerbi-dashboard/README.md

 # covid19-powerbi-dashboard
-global covid 19 visualization using powerbi
-# COVID-19 Power BI Dashboard
+# Global COVID-19 Power BI Dashboard

-## 📊 Project Overview
+## 📌 Project Overview
-I used a large COVID-19 dataset, split it into 5 structured tables using SQL, and imported them into Power BI to create a dynamic and insightful dashboard.
+This project analyzes a large COVID-19 dataset using SQL and presents insights through a Power BI dashboard.

+## 📂 Folder Structure
+- `data/`: Raw dataset and cleaned Excel sheets.
+- `sql/`: SQL queries used to extract insights.
+- `dashboard/`: Power BI dashboard file (.pbix).

-## 🔧 Steps:
+## 🛠️ Process
-1. Cleaned and normalized the raw dataset using SQL
+1. Extracted insights using SQL queries from the original COVID dataset.
-2. Split into 5 tables: `Cases`, `Deaths`, `Vaccinations`, `Locations`, `Dates`
+2. Exported the results into 5 Excel sheets.
-3. Exported tables to Excel and imported into Power BI
-4. Built a dashboard with slicers, cards, and line graphs

-## 📎 Files:
-- `covidproject.pbix` – Main Power BI dashboard file
+3. Designed an interactive Power BI dashboard using those Excel sheets.
-- Screenshots folder (optional)

-## 🧠 Key Insights:
-- Country-wise and location-wise trends
-- Vaccination vs death comparison
-- Time-based filters and slicers